-Described by one of his former Principals as ‘a hard worker, a clear thinker, a considerate colleague and an excellent teacher…who always seems to get the best out of his students’, Steve joins us as a Maths Teacher in September 2018, along with his wife and their three children, who are all pupils.
+Described by one of his former Principals as ‘a hard worker, a clear thinker, a considerate colleague and an excellent teacher…who always seems to get the best out of his students’, Steve joins us as with his wife and their three children, who are all pupils.

 Tim Jones (Australian)